Kennedy cousin tries to stop tapes being played in murder retrial

 Skakel's attorneys are asking that the tapes be returned to him along with photos and other documents, arguing he is the legal owner because of a confidentiality agreement signed between Skakel and Hoffman.

-The tapes include Skakel describing how he masturbated in a tree outside the home of 15-year-old neighbor Martha Moxley the night before she was beaten to death with a golf club in October 1975.
+The tapes include Skakel describing how he masturbated in a tree outside the home of 15-year-old neighbor Martha Moxley on the night that she was beaten to death with a golf club in October 1975.
 Skakel was also 15 at the time.

 Jurors at Skakel's first trial in May 2002 were permitted to listen to the recordings, which included his recalling "Mischief Night" - the night before Halloween - in his affluent Greenwich community.

-Note: (This story was corrected in paragraph 4 to show Skakel said he masturbated on night of Moxley's death, not the night before.
-Corrects to show in paragraph 11 that the book "Conviction" was by Leonard Levitt, not Frank Garr, and published in 2004, not 2013)